 27. Enhancing vector control and intersectoral workforce: Further to capacity appraisal and strategic planning, Member States will engage sufficient human resources for effective and sustainable prevention, surveillance and control of VBDs including response to outbreaks, epidemics and humanitarian crises.
-Staff from ministries of health, other relevant sectors and institutions supporting public health entomology will be trained to ensure multisector involvement and collaboration.
+Staff from ministries of health, other relevant sectors and institutions supporting public health entomology and vector control will be trained to ensure multisector involvement and collaboration.
 Member States will establish, revitalize and promote national institutional (academia and research centres) networks to support sustained training and education in public health entomology.

 28. Setting the agenda for basic and applied research on entomology and vector control: Member States will develop a rational national research agenda that prioritizes strategic focus areas needed for entomology and evidence-based decision-making on vector control.
 Progress of the set agenda including research on disease vectors, transmission dynamics, environmental conditions and effectiveness of control programmes will be reviewed.
+Member States will support public health research to mitigate harmful shifts in environmental biodiversity including climate change.
 The agenda will guide research institutions working on VBDs to align the focus of their work and funding with the needs of Member States.
 29. Establishing interministerial and multisectoral task forces: Member States will establish national interministerial and multisectoral task forces and national vector control committees to engage all stakeholders in the control of VBDs and to facilitate intersectoral implementation of actions.
 The multisectoral task force will also include the private sector, centres of excellence, research institutions and universities.
 The functionality of task forces or committees in Member States with existing but non-functional similar establishments will be revitalized.

 30. Integrating vector surveillance systems with health information systems: Member States will strengthen national vector surveillance systems and actions through integration with existing health information systems to guide vector control programmes.
-National programmes will conduct routine and systematic vector surveillance, establish databases for vector distribution, behaviour and other entomological parameters, and review entomological, epidemiological and intervention data.
+National programmes will conduct routine and systematic vector surveillance, establish databases supported by geographic information system-based mapping for vector distribution, behaviour and other entomological parameters, and review entomological, epidemiological and intervention data.
 In addition to entomological and vector control data, environmental health data will be integrated into the routine health information systems.
+Member States will support the strengthening of laboratory services to detect arbovirus diseases in the context of integrated disease surveillance and response and the "one health" approach.
 Member States will involve national institutional networks in vector surveillance, monitoring and evaluation of performance and impact of vector control programmes.